Rian Cheng Porridge- Point-Point Food Culture

 By KF Seetoh - Friday, Nov 08, 2019

-If the “ketogens” (the concrete jungle health nut generation that shun carbohydrates) and the younger meat loving millenials have their way, then we are seeing the last of such stalls in our midst, especially in hawker centres.
-Many of the so called hipster hawkers cannot cook enough of , nor understand this dish culture to save their lives at such stalls.
-Chap chye or Teochew muay stalls have distinctly different types of dishes and you have to offer at least 20 dishes by meal time to make the cut and draw them in.
-For example, you won’t readily find soy braised tau pok or stewed salted vegetables in a chap chye rice stall nor tomato sardines in a Teochew muay station.
+If the “ketogens” (the concrete jungle health nut generation that shun carbohydrates) and the younger meat-loving millennials have their way, then we are seeing the last of such stalls in our midst, especially in hawker centres.
+Many of the so called hipster hawkers cannot cook enough of, nor understand this dish culture to save their lives at such stalls.
+Chap chye or Teochew muay stalls have distinctly different types of dishes and you have to offer at least 20 dishes by mealtime to make the cut and draw them in.
+For example, you won’t readily find soy-braised tau pok or stewed salted vegetables in a chap chye rice stall nor tomato sardines in a Teochew muay station.
 But then, many are drawn to donburi, the Japanese term of rice bowls topped with whatever, just like a plate of chap chye rice topped with whatever, but with a brand and better photography on the signage.
 So, I recall my earlier statement about carbohydrates.
-It’s complex world we live in today.
+It’s a complex world we live in today.